LinkBenjamin/vaadin-tic-tac-toe/README.md

 - `MainLayout.java` in `src/main/java` contains the navigation setup (i.e., the
   side/top bar and the main menu).
 This setup uses [App Layout](https://vaadin.com/docs/components/app-layout).
+- `models` package in `src/main/java` contains the code for my tic-tac-toe game, which is then references in the MainView class.
 - `views` package in `src/main/java` contains the server-side Java views of your application.
 - `views` folder in `frontend/` contains the client-side JavaScript views of your application.
 - `themes` folder in `frontend/` contains the custom CSS styles.